TheOriginalBob0705/heptapod-dictionary/README.md

 ## Features

 - Search for a word
-- View the logogram for that word, a list of other words that logogram can be used for, its pronunciation in English, and a list of its definitions
+- View the logogram for that word, its English equivalent, the definition, and an example sentence
+- Clicking on a logogram displays the set of component logograms that make up the entire symbol

 ## Setup and Installation